 - You must complete page one of the Consortium Agreement contract and forward the form to the host institution’s Financial Aid Office for completion of page two.

-- You should follow up with the Office of Financial Aid at the host institution to confirm receipt of the Consortium Agreement Contract and also to confirm that it was completed and forwarded to the JCU Office of Financial Aid.
+- You should follow up with Student Enrollment and Financial Services at the host institution to confirm receipt of the Consortium Agreement Contract and also to confirm that it was completed and forwarded to JCU Student Enrollment and Financial Services.

 - You should attach a copy of your schedule and charges at the host institution showing your current balance due.

-- Once the JCU Office of Financial Aid receives all required documents, your award will be evaluated to determine federal and state aid eligibility.
+- Once JCU Student Enrollment and Financial Services receives all required documents, your award will be evaluated to determine federal and state aid eligibility.

 - Any financial aid that results from this consortium agreement will be issued to the student and should be used to pay for institutional charges incurred at the host institution.